AI Foundations

 Explore foundational concepts, tools, and evaluation methods that support the effective development and deployment of AI in business settings.
 This section helps organizations understand how to build reliable AI systems, measure their performance, address ethical and operational risks, and select appropriate infrastructure.
 It also provides practical benchmarks and comparisons to guide technology choices and improve AI outcomes across use cases.

-AGI Benchmark: Can AI Generate Economic Value
+AGI Benchmark: Can AI Generate Economic Value in 2026

 AI will have its greatest impact when AI systems start to create economic value autonomously.
 We benchmarked whether frontier models can generate economic value.
 We prompted them to build a new digital application (e.g., website or mobile app) that can be monetized with a SaaS or advertising-based model.